-If a debate is adjourned by motion, the Councillor moving the adjournment has the right to be the first speaker upon the resumption of debate unless he or she has they have already spoken to the motion or amendment.
+If a debate is adjourned by motion, the Councillor moving the adjournment has the right to be the first speaker upon the resumption of debate unless they have already spoken to the motion or amendment.

 40. Lost Motions

 Councillors should move a motion detailing further requirements or actions after any motion which is lost.